-The survey was conducted in the Baltic by chartering R/V Dana between the 20th to 27th of November 2015 using the TV3 demersal trawl according to the BITS manual (ICES 2014).
-30 hauls were planned with R/V DANA and 29 hauls were conducted and all valid (including eight fictitious hauls which were not trawled due to oxygen concentration close to the bottom was <1.5 ml/l).
+The survey was conducted in the Baltic by chartering R/V Dana between the 18th to 28th of November 2016 using the TV3 demersal trawl according to the BITS manual (ICES 2014).
+30 hauls were planned with R/V DANA and 31 hauls were conducted including four additional hauls that were made to add biological data for age analysis and maturity.
+29 were valid (including nine oxygen deficiency hauls which were not trawled due to oxygen concentration close to the bottom was <1.5 ml/l).
+In total 25 hauls are included in stock assessment.
 The survey covered parts of SD 23, 25, 26, 27 and 28 this year.
-Acoustic data were continuously recorded and the fish hauls were randomized from the Tow Database (Figure 2).
+Acoustic data were continuously recorded and the fish hauls were randomized from the Tow Database (Figure 2 a).